Injury Attorneys | Restoring LivesTM

-But Larimore got an audience in the higher court, and made it count.
+But Larimore got an audience in the higher court, and she made it count.
 “We benefited from the opportunity to have five brilliant justices really focusing in on the key facts relating to the rules as they were drafted,” Larimore says.

 Larimore got a unanimous decision from the Indiana Supreme Court in Farmer’s favor—a head-turning accomplishment, considering the disciplinary commission is an agency of that court.
 “I had lawyers from around the state thanking me for standing up,” she says.
 She considers it one of her most rewarding moments in practicing law.

 “Even though Derek’s career was devoted to helping and defending others, he didn’t feel the legal system worked for him in the same way,” she says.
 “It was so gratifying for me to be able to say to him, ‘There’s justice for you, too.’”